 The Charleston Southern University Student Life staff are trained to be sensitive to issues involving students and sexual harassment.
-The CSU faculty, staff, and students receive training annually during fall orientation.
-The Sexual Harassment, Title IX, Campus SaVe Act & VAWA brochure is given to all new students, and is placed in key locations throughout the campus.
+The CSU faculty, staff, and students receive training annually.

 VICTIM ADVOCACY AND ASSISTANCE

 Any student who is a victim of sexual harassment can request assistance from the Dean of Students.
 "Closed counseling support groups," of no more than 10 persons, will be formed to assist and help harassment victims to adjust.
 Additionally, one-to-one sessions with a licensed counselor can be scheduled as well as referrals to professional counselors in the community.